wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 * Demonstrated ability to develop effective working relationships that improved the quality of work products.
 * Should be well organized, thorough, and able to handle competing priorities.
 * Ability to maintain focus and develop proficiency in new skills rapidly.
-* Ability to work in a fast paced environment.
+* Ability to work in a fast-paced environment.
 * In-depth knowledge of more than one Information Security principle and discipline.
 <br /><br />